 - Is weather important to farmers?
 Why or why not?

 - Besides farmers, what other kinds of workers help to bring food to our homes?

 - Where does food usually go after it leaves a farm?

 - How does food usually get to factories or supermarkets?

-Next, read The Story of Miguel's Tomatoes, also on the Feeding Minds Fighting Hunger site, with the class.
+Next, read The Story of Miguel's Tomatoes, found on page 93 of the Feeding Minds, Fighting Hunger, with the class.
 The purpose of this story is to illustrate the five food-system steps that Miguel's tomatoes undergo from the farm to people's homes.
 Also pass out copies of the From the Farm to Your Home student sheet and read over the directions to help students understand that they will be required to draw scenes from Miguel's story that are part of the five steps of the food system.